stan-dev/example-models/misc/pkpd/README.md

 consequence a regular dosing situation can quickly solved using the geometric series.

+For ODE based PK systems the above simplifications cannot be applied and as such regular dosings patterns are not supported by the library for ODE problems.

 ## NONMEM Data Sets

 A widely known data format to describe the longitudinal data of each